Let's save money this year, mama!

 Whether you're a new mama or have multiple little ones running around, we all know motherhood is busy.
-To add one more thing to your list, the tax filing deadline—April 15—is quickly approaching.
+To add one more thing to your list, the tax filing deadline—this year, July 15—is approaching.
 Having children changes multiple parts of your filing process, especially when it comes to new deductions and credits.
 Depending on what you qualify for, certain tax credits and deductions for families could save you money on your taxes this year.

 Earned Income Tax Credit (EITC)